 What is the risk or opportunity identified?
 Timeframe Impact on Longview's business, investment strategy and/or financial planning Risk/Opportunity Type as per TCFD Guidance How is it embedded in our processes?
 Exposure of portfolio companies to transition risks Medium to long-term Potential investment underperformance; lower AUM Transition Risk: Policy and Legal; Technology; Market; Reputation Integration of material climate considerations in the investment process through the M.O.R.E.
-ESG Analysis; S&P Trucost 8 climate analytics (see our Scenario Analysis for Longview's Global Equity Portfolio in this report for further details); direct engagement with companies; Longview Climate Commitments Audit (see our approach to Engaging with Portfolio Companies and Climate Stewardship in this report for further details).
+ESG Analysis; S&P Trucost climate analytics (see our Scenario Analysis for Longview's Global Equity Portfolio in this report for further details); and direct engagement with companies.
+Longview Climate Commitments Audit (see our approach to Engaging with Portfolio Companies and Climate Stewardship in this report for further details).
+Onboarded the MSCI Net Zero Investment Framework (NZIF) toolkit to monitor alignment of portfolio companies with net zero emissions by 2050.
 Exposure of portfolio companies to physical risks Medium to long-term Potential investment underperformance; lower AUM Physical Risk: Acute; Chronic Integration of material climate considerations in the investment process through the M.O.R.E.
-ESG Analysis; S&P Trucost climate analytics (see our Scenario Analysis for Longview's Global Equity Portfolio in this report for further details); direct engagement with companies; Longview
+ESG Analysis; S&P Trucost climate analytics (see our Scenario Analysis for Longview's Global Equity Portfolio in this report for further details); and direct engagement with companies.
+Longview Climate Commitments Audit (see our approach to Engaging with Portfolio Companies and Climate Stewardship in this report for further details).
+Onboarded the MSCI Net Zero Investment Framework (NZIF)9 toolkit to monitor alignment of portfolio companies with net zero emissions by 2050.
+Non-exposure to oil & gas, mining and high-emitting industries Immediate, to long-term Carbon intensity of the portfolio is consistently 80-90% lower than the benchmark; as nonshareholders in companies with high carbon emissions, as identified by initiatives like Climate Action 100+, we are unable to influence them directly or through voting.
+Opportunity: Products and Services; Market Carbon emission metrics for the portfolio versus the benchmark, including financed emissions and weighted average carbon intensities (WACI).
+See our Emissions Summary for Longview's Global Equity Portfolio later in this report, for further details.
+Companies in Longview's universe which benefit from the climate transition Long-term Lower portfolio carbon intensity; higher exposure to climate solutions in-line with clients seeking such exposure.
+Opportunity: Resource Efficiency; Energy Source; Products and Integration of material climate considerations in the investment process through the M.O.R.E.
+ESG Analysis.